Feeling Cold, Hot, or Fevered After a Head Injury: Why It Happens and What You Can Do

 At CognitiveFX, treatment begins with a diagnostic functional neurocognitive imaging (fNCI) scan to measure cerebral blood flow in over 60 brain regions.
 This shows us which areas likely suffered impairment of normal brain function.

 From there, we provide individualized treatment targeted to the unique needs of each patient.
 Our cutting-edge, multidisciplinary approach includes neuromuscular therapy, cognitive therapy, occupational therapy, sensorimotor therapy, vestibular rehabilitation, and more.
 You can read more about how our treatment methods work here.

 Will treatment for post-concussion syndrome reverse all your symptoms?
 Perhaps.
 It’s more likely you’ll experience rapid resolution of some symptoms and a longer recovery process for others.
 Each patient is unique, and some issues take longer to improve than others, which is illustrated by the patient stories we publish on our blog.

 We help post-concussion patients recover from persistent symptoms every week.
 95% of our patients show statistically verified restoration of brain function.
-To discuss your specific injury and symptoms, schedule a free consultation with our team.
+To discuss your specific injury and symptoms, schedule a consultation with our team.

 About Dr. Jaycie Loewen